 Stress Management for IBS

-Participating in pleasurable activities also helps.
-Here are some ideas: take a walk, listen to music, soak in a bath, play sports, or read.
+Also, try to do something you enjoy every day.
+Take a walk, listen to music, soak in a bath, play sports, or read.

 Alternative Therapy for IBS

 Some people with IBS try alternative therapies such as acupuncture, probiotics, and herbs to relieve their symptoms.

 Keep in mind that most alternative therapies haven't been tested for effectiveness in rigorous clinical trials the way other treatments have.

 Researchers at the National Institutes of Health have found that acupuncture works for chronic pain.
 For IBS relief, however, the results have been mixed.